 - A natural person with permanent residence in the state and a registered street address, not a P.O. box.

 - A domestic or foreign corporation, nonprofit corporation, limited liability company, partnership, limited partnership, limited liability partnership, limited partnership association, professional association, business trust, or unincorporated nonprofit association with a business address in this state.
-If the agent is a business entity, then the agent must meet the requirements of Title XVII of the Revised Code to transact business or exercise privileges in Ohio.

-Step 3: File for articles of organization with Ohio Secretary of State
+Step 3: File for Articles of Organization with Ohio Secretary of State

-Articles of organization signal company formation to the state.
 It’s the main document you need to form an LLC in Ohio.

 - The business name of the LLC